Good9tTo9t/Good9tTo9t/README.md

 - 👋 Hi, I’m @HiroOnGithub
 - 👀 I’m interested in everything interesting.
 - 🌱 I’m currently learning python, CSS, HTML, JavaScript.
 - 💞️ I’m looking to collaborate on nothing.
-I have no friends.
+I have no friends& database.
 - 📫 How to reach me?
 IDK

 <!---